Audits and Analyses

 Compliance Audit Requirements

-- Mastery knowledge of the regulations and requirements
+- A mastery knowledge of the regulations and requirements

-- Experience and knowledge of common breakdowns in Program implementation for the covered process
+- Experience and knowledge of common deficiencies (including implementation)

 RMP/PSM/CalARP Gap Analysis